chenyulue/real-world-haskell-updated/doc/03-defining-types-streamlining-functions.md

 :::

-## The offside rule and white space in an expression
+## <span id="The-offside-rule-and-white-space-in-an-expression">The offside rule and white space in an expression</span>

 In our definitions of `lend` and `lend2`, the left margin of our text wandered around quite a bit.
 This was not an accident: normally in Haskell white space has meaning: it uses the code layout [as defined in the report](https://www.haskell.org/onlinereport/haskell2010/haskellch10.html#x17-17800010.3) as a cue to parse it.
 This is sometimes called the *offside rule*.